 Many Magistrates view this offence as a breaching of the original Court order and so treat it very seriously.
 Repeated offending of this nature will often end in prison sentences unless the context of the offending is explained well to the Magistrate.

-This article was written on 13/05/2015 and relates to the law that stands at this time.
+This article was updated on 26/04/2018 and relates to the law that stands at this time.

 Further information on Breach Alcohol Interlock Condition